So you work in HR. How do you even begin to explain what you do when someone asks about your job?

 A Day in the Life of HR

 - Safety Foremen – OSHA laws ensure that employees have a right to a safe workspace.
-In light of the COVID-19 pandemic, this has taken on a whole new meaning for HR pros.
-On top of enforcing standard safety procedures, they suddenly had to introduce thorough, company-wide sanitizing procedures, track down hard-to-get cleaning supplies, and brainstorm preventative measures like hand-sanitizing stations, masks and plexiglass.
+In light of the COVID-19 pandemic, this took on a whole new meaning for HR pros.
+On top of enforcing standard safety procedures, they suddenly had to manage thorough, company-wide sanitizing procedures, track down hard-to-get cleaning supplies, and brainstorm preventative measures like hand-sanitizing stations, masks and plexiglass.
 And while many requirements have relaxed in the last year or two, it definitely brought forth a new standard for cleanliness in the workplace.

-- Legislative Expert – Keeping up with employment-related legislation is certainly nothing new for HR pros.
-Last year, Congress delivered it through a firehose when they passed laws like the Families First Coronavirus Response Act and the Paycheck Protection Program.
+- Legislative Expert – Keeping up with employment-related legislation is certainly nothing new for HR professionals.
+In 2020, Congress delivered it through a firehose when they passed laws like the Families First Coronavirus Response Act and the Paycheck Protection Program.
 HR busily got to work making certain they were in line with hundreds of new implications that came from these bills.
 This spring we published an article: Legislative Update: What Secure Act 2.0 and Other New Laws Mean for HR, outlining even more recent changes that could impact HR.

-- Employee Engagement and Wellness Coordinator - While most leaders focus on moving business forward, HR has the unique responsibility to oversee the human side of their workers.
-At Access Perks, our HR dept made personal phone calls, one by one, to each employee.
-They asked about our well-being, encouraged us to use our Employee Assistance Program and offered their support however they can.
+- Employee Engagement and Wellness Coordinator - While most leaders focus on moving business forward, HR has the unique responsibility to oversee the human side of their workforce.
+At Access Perks, our HR dept is great about checking in with employees regularly.
+They ask about our well-being, encourage us to use our Employee Assistance Program and offer support however they can.
 A couple ways many companies tackle employee engagement are through learning & development opportunities and awesome employee perks.

-Given this extensive, yet non-comprehensive, list of all that falls under the HR umbrella, it shouldn’t be surprising that many feel stretched thin.
-And though they may feel like they’re barely hanging on, the reality is, they’re actually holding us all together.
-They’re doing the work that would easily keep entire teams busy.
-It’s their relentless efforts that have made it possible for all other workers to rise to the challenge during this pandemic.
+Given this extensive, yet non-comprehensive, list of all that falls under the HR umbrella, it shouldn’t be surprising that many HR Heroes feel stretched thin.
+And though they may sometimes feel like they’re barely hanging on, the reality is, they’re actually holding us all together.

 So, if YOU work in HR, let me express a gigantic, heartfelt THANK YOU.
-I’m sure you’re up early and to bed late, working tirelessly to support your people.
+I’m sure you’re going above and beyond, working tirelessly to support your people.
 Because that’s who HR is.